Our Board

 ADC Board Position: County of Hawaii Member

 Nathan Trump is the General Manager of Island Harvest, a family-operated organic farm in Kohala on Hawai‘i Island and graduated from Kohala High School.
 He oversees the cultivation of 500 acres of organic certified macadamia nuts and the production of a retail line of packaged macadamia nut products.
 In addition to macadamia nuts, the farm has recently established small orchards of limes and breadfruit.
 Prior to returning to Hawai‘i to operate the family farm, Nathan began his career in agriculture as a Management Associate with Cargill Animal Nutrition in Kansas City, KS after graduating from Wheaton College (Il.) in 2014 with a degree in International Relations.
 Nathan is a dedicated leader in Hawaii’s agricultural community, serving as President of the Hawai‘i Macadamia Nut Association and on the board of the Synergistic Hawai‘i Agriculture Council.
 He also serves the Kohala community as President of the North Kohala Community Resource Center.
+His term runs until June 30, 2028 (subject to Senate confirmation).

 Dean Okimoto